Department Learning Aims

 In our courses, you will read widely across genres, cultures, disciplines and media

-to discern rhetorical and stylistic strategies that best suit particular arguments, situations, and audiences
+to discern rhetorical and stylistic strategies that best suit particular arguments, situations, and audiences; and

 to develop an appreciation of language